-Spelling made headlines this past week.
-The annual National Spelling Bee was taking place in the nation’s capital at the same time that Mitt Romney’s staff goofed by misspelling “Amercia” in its iPhone app.
+Spelling makes headlines this time of year as the annual National Spelling Bee takes place in the nation’s capital.
+A few years ago at the same time Mitt Romney’s staff goofed by misspelling “Amercia” in its iPhone app.
 That’s supposed to be “America” in case you wondered.

 The twitter hashtag #Amercia exploded with thousands of tweets, as did “sneak-peek.”
 One tweeter made this astute observation, “If you’re applying for a job, and you misspell the name of the company you want to work for, you won’t get that job.”
 Even President Obama weighed in with a snarky post.